-Avaz is happy to bring you this guest post by Kamini Lakhani, an advocate for autism awareness and empowerment in April which is celebrated as Autism Acceptance Month.
+Avaz is happy to bring you this guest post on autistic children and communication by Kamini Lakhani, an advocate for autism awareness and empowerment in April which is celebrated as Autism Acceptance Month.

 Kamini is the authorized Director of Professional Training, Relationship Development Intervention (RDI) in India and the Middle East, and a Behavioral Analyst.
 She is a member of the Resource Committee for the Forum for Autism (FFA) and a core committee member of China Gate – a support group for children with learning disabilities and their families.
 Being the mother of a child (now young adult) on the spectrum, she understands the challenges encountered by parents of similarly abled children.

 “That’s impossible.
 My son cannot have autism.
 Can’t you see how beautiful he is?”